Get your free and exclusive 80-page Banking Passkey Report

 Try Passkeys

-One of the core advantages of passkeys is their seamless portability across a user’s devices.
+One of the core advantages of passkeys is their seamless portability across a user's devices.
 Modern operating systems can synchronize passkeys via secure cloud storage (e.g., iCloud Keychain, Google Password Manager), enabling users to log in from multiple devices without re-registration or remembering passwords for the first installation of the app.
-Moreover, passkeys can also be used in scenarios were a second factor would be required to provide two-factor-like protection without introducing friction.
+Moreover, passkeys themselves act as a form of strong, phishing-resistant multi-factor authentication, removing the friction of traditional second factors.
 This synergy allows for quick, secure logins no matter which device the user chooses, reinforcing an ecosystem where secure authentication is both universally accessible and easy to maintain.

 3.4 Summary: Passkeys#